 0.75×100%=75%0.75 \times 100\% = 75\%

 So 1818 out of 2424 is 75%75\%.
-A quick check helps: 1818 is three quarters of 2424, and three quarters is 75%75\%.
+Quick check: 1818 is three quarters of 2424, and three quarters is 75%75\%.

 0.15×80=120.15 \times 80 = 12

-So 15%15\% of 8080 is 1212.
-This is different from asking what percent 1212 is of 8080, which would use division first.
+So 15%15\% of 8080 is 1212, which is a different question from "what percent is 1212 of 8080" (that one divides first).

-percent change=newoldold×100%\text{percent change} = \frac{\text{new} - \text{old}}{\text{old}} \times 100\%
+percent change=newoldold×100%,\text{percent change} = \frac{\text{new} - \text{old}}{\text{old}} \times 100\%,

 Need help with a problem?